COVID-19 Update - If you are looking for information on your rights as a tenant please see here

 - You will be living around lots of other students, and most likely within walking distance of campus.

 - Often have communal facilities such as cinema rooms, and organised events for residents

 - Generally the most expensive option

 - Unlike other private-rented options can offer fixed-term contracts which can be extremely difficult to get out of early.

 The University offers a variety of both catered and self-catered accommodation for students.
 Before applying, it is wise to think about what sort of service you require - perhaps you don’t want to have set meal times and would rather eat when you please, or alternatively you might enjoy the convenience of not having to cook for yourself.

 Please visit www.abdn.ac.uk/accommodation/ for further information regarding University accommodation.

-There are a variety of companies who offer accommodation around the university specifically for students.
+There are a variety of companies that offer accommodation around the university and the city centre specifically for students.
 These are effectively self-catered halls which tend to consist of a number of bedrooms with a communal living/ kitchen area and bathroom.
-These kinds of properties can be ideal if you want to live with a larger group of friends, as they are more likely to be able to cater to groups of 3 or more.
+These kinds of properties can be an option if you want to live with a larger group of friends, as they are more likely to be able to cater to groups of 3 or more.

 A vast majority of students move to privately owned accommodation at some point whilst at university.
 There is an abundance of places to look for accommodation in Aberdeen.
 It’s simply a case of taking the time to search through websites and call up any landlords or leasing agencies to organise a viewing of any property that you like the sound of.

 We have our own online accommodation database, which you can find on the main accommodation page.
 It lists both rooms and flats owned by private landlords.
 All adverts have contact details, so students can phone up landlords directly.
-If you have any further questions call them on +44 (0)1224 274200 or email: firstname.lastname@example.org
+If you have any further questions email: email@example.com

 Other Useful Contacts